 Tax Transcript from the IRS: If you do not, or cannot, use the IRS Data Retrieval Tool, you must submit the tax transcript from the IRS.
 Students and parents can request a paper copy of their tax return transcript or obtain an online PDF copy of their tax return transcript, wage and income transcripts, and verification of non-filing letter through the IRS website.
 A tax transcript may also be requested at 1-800-908-9946.

 Didn’t file taxes?
 If you and/or your parents have not and are not required to file a tax return, you MUST mark this on the Verification Worksheet.
 All income earned in the tax year must be reported on the FAFSA, even if a tax return is not required.
 Fully complete this information on the Verification Worksheet.
 Include the name of each employer, the amount earned for the full calendar year, AND submit a copy of each W-2.
 If a W-2 is not available, submit a signed statement (preferably on letterhead) from the employer verifying the earnings and explaining of the absence of the W-2.

 Verification Opt-Out form: If you have been selected for verification but only wish to receive the Tennessee Lottery Hope Scholarship (and Merit Supplement, if eligible), please submit the Verification Opt-Out form to request your lottery scholarship.
 Please note that you will not be eligible for any other types of aid unless you complete verification.

 I need additional assistance!

 We know that filing the FAFSA or being selected for verification can be stressful and time consuming as you work to gather and submit all the required documentation.
-If you need help with questions or in navigating the process, please contact your Enrollment Counselor.
+If you need help with questions or in navigating the process, please contact the MT One Stop.